-The objective of c) above is to replace all line breaks at the end of data source address fields with paragraphs.

-d) Click again at the end of the first paragraph to be suppressed and then select Insert > Fields > Other.
+- lines, you need to replace line breaks with paragraphs as follows. - c) Click at the end of the last data source address field in the first line of the label.
+Press Delete to remove the new line and then press Return (or the Enter key) to insert a paragraph.
+Repeat this action for each line of the label. - If the line spacing in the Addressee area is not satisfactory, you may wish to correct this before proceeding, by modifying the paragraph style associated with the address.
+Unless you have changed it, the address uses the Default style. - d) Click again at the end of the first paragraph to be conditionally suppressed and then choose Insert > Fields > Other.
 Select the Functions tab and then click on Hidden Paragraph in the Type column.
 Now click in the Condition box and enter the details of the condition that defines a blank address field.
-It has the general form of:
+It has the general form of: - ![Database.Table.Database field]

-![Database.Table.Database field]

 where the '!'
-(NOT) character indicates the negative case and the square brackets delineate the condition.
+(NOT) character indicates the negative case and the square brackets indicate the condition.

-For example, in our Points database the condition to test if the Last Name field is empty would be: ![Points.Sheet1.Last Name] as illustrated in Figure 18.
+For example, in our Points database the condition to test if the Company field is empty would be:

+![Points.Sheet1.Company] as illustrated in Figure 12.